 NICE DCV can also be used to enable access to your office-based workstations from home, providing an easy-to-use high-performance solution to allow your engineers, researchers and scientists to work from home by being able to access the high performance workstation they would normally use at the office (“Access your own Workstation”).

-In difficult network conditions with higher latency or packet loss the NICE DCV QUIC/UDP protocol offer a high-end and fluid remote desktop experience.
+In difficult network conditions with higher latency or packet loss the NICE DCV QUIC/UDP protocol offers a high-end and fluid remote desktop experience.

 NICE DCV Advantages

-- Best performance also in difficult network environments
+- High-end remote desktop performance also in difficult network environments

 - No data transfer needed – instant pre- and post-processing.
 No wait time until the large results have arrived at your workstation for post-processing